alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

 // Output:
 // [ 'Spread', 'Rest' ]

-// Log the content of "myShallowCopy" again
+// Log the content of "myDeepCopy" again
-// The "myShallowCopy" is not affected by change made to "myArray"
+// The "myDeepCopy" is not affected by change made to "myArray"
 // The last item is still there as it should console.log(myDeepCopy)
 // Output: